rkumar/zfm/README.md

 A summary of version-wise changes.

+###0.1.0###

+    * Putting filetypes in datastructures along with menu options so user can modify or override Similarly, items can be defined to map to a command or set of commands which can take user input through interpolation.

+    This is alpha, changes a lot and is being tested out.
+This was required since users will have different prefs of what executables or commands they like to run with which extensions.

 ###0.0.2###

     Too many small changes to document.
 You can see the git log or tags listing for details.